KIZI/antigen-covid-tests-knowledge-graph/doc/article.md

 Understanding the source data and its domain was a key prerequisite of our work.
 The XML data was originally structured for display on a web page so we needed to map its visual encoding into semantics.
-Already at this point, we discovered several challenges with the data model.
+Already at this point, we discovered several challenges with designing the data model.
-For instance, the term *"evaluation"* could lead to different individuals in the real world, which have slightly different meanings, the question is, how to model them, whether to express them as one or more formal classes.
+For instance, the term *"evaluation"*  which have slightly different meanings, the question is, how to model them, whether to express them as one or more formal classes.
 This problem was described in [@Svatek2022].

 The first step of the proposed method is gathering user requirements.
 So, we started with capturing user requirements formulated as CQs, such as *"What is the sensitivity of given tests according to their manufacturers?"*
 The second step is to analyse the CQs to extract terms and relations.
 Thus, we analysed the CQs and extracted terms and relations, such as *"sensitivity"*, *"test"*, or *"has manufacturer"* from the given example question.

 ```{#lst:example-onto caption="Example ontology terms"}